robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-6-ect-video.md

    Linking positive behaviour to success in learning may help pupils to be motivated by intrinsic factors, rather than extrinsic ones.

-Here's one suggestion for how you might give a sanction.
+Here’s one suggestion for how you might give a sanction.

 1. Briefly state the behaviour.
 2. State the consequence.